minprog/prog-project/10 Milestones/50 Final Version/10 Final Version.md

 Also note that these materials have their own respective licenses.
 You should at the very least note this fact (again, in the **README.md**).
 Make sure you also check the licenses to see if you should make a special statement about the source of the materials.

-### Submitting
+## Submitting

-You will need to submit your final code by *push*ing it to GitHub.
+Submit your final code by *push*ing it to GitHub.
 Make sure you are not missing anything!

 - the **README.md**
 - the license in *LICENSE*